cbw1243/usdampr/README.md

 ### Usage description
 The `usdampr` package provides access to the report data in LMPRS through `R`, and it is built on the LMR Web Service.
 Technically, all data available at the LMR Web Service can be accessed from the `usdampr` package.

-`mpr_request` is the primary function in the `usdampr` package for making the data requests.
+`mpr_request` is the primary function in the `usdampr` package for making data requests.
+The data are automatically cleaned so that users can analyze and visualize the requested data without further data processing.

+`mpr_request` takes two necessary inputs: slug ID and report time.

+  - slug ID: Users can request data based on slug ID or the legacy slug ID.
+For example, users can request data from the report of "National Weekly Boxed Beef Cutout & Boxed Beef Cuts" by letting the slug ID be 2461 or the legacy slug ID be LM_XB459.
+Multiple slug ID can be used to request data from multiple reports at the same time.
+  - report time: Users shall provide a report time for requesting the data.
+  Please refer to the help page of the `mpr_request` function for details.

+### Examples